About JOM

 I’ve called Gainesville, Florida home since September 2004, after relocating from Tampa, Florida.
 Prior to that, I made a bold move and relocated from my original hometown of Adelaide in South Australia.

-Historically, I have always been a road cyclist.
+Historically, I began two-wheels life as a road cyclist.
 I discovered cycling in 1991, after catching a grand tour team time trial on the television.
 I was fascinated by the bicycle technology; tri-spoke wheels, aero bars and pointed helmets all looked uber cool.
 I convinced my father to loan me his ancient 10-speed Malvern Star bicycle (that’s an Aussie brand) that had been languishing in the garage, and try my hand at the sport.
 I caught the cycling bug, and a year later, purchased my first legitimate road bike.

 The Great Outdoors